rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 The file has taken up a lot of space on the local hard disk.

-As an administrator you can simply find and delete the offending file and carry on with your day and hope it's a one time occurrence OR you can find and delete the file to free up disk space and devise a plan to prevent a reoccurrence of this.
+As an administrator, you can find and delete the offending file and carry on with your day and hope it's a one time occurrence, OR you can find and delete the file to free up disk space and devise a plan to prevent a reoccurrence.
 We will attempt the latter solution in later exercise.

 In the interim -